Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 Owing to \eqref{eq:motivic_cat}, the main case is $\T=\SH$.
 We refer to the spectrum $\htp^\infty_S(X)$ in $\SH(S)$ as the \emph{stable homotopy at infinity} of $X$ relative to $S$.

 \begin{ex} Let $p:V\rightarrow S$ be a vector bundle and consider the closed pair $(V,S)$ given by the zero section $s:S\to V$.
 Then, using purity isomorphisms, one gets the commutative diagram

-The fact that $p_*$ and the unit $ad_p$ are isomorphisms follows from $\AA^1$-homotopy invariance.
-The purity isomorphism $\mathfrak p_p$ exists since $p$ is smooth, and $\mathfrak p_{V,S}$ is the (tautological) purity isomorphism.
-The right-hand side commutes by applying \cite[Lemma 3.3.1]{DJK} to $f=p$, $i=s$, $i'=Id_V$, while commutativity of the left-hand side follows by definition of the Euler class $e(V)$ (\ref{num:Euler_seq}).
-We deduce the homotopy exact sequence
+The isomorphisms \( p_* \) and the unit \( ad_p \) are a consequence of \( \AA^1 \)-homotopy invariance.
+The purity isomorphism \( \mathfrak{p}_p \) exists because \( p \) is smooth, while \( \mathfrak{p}_{V,S} \) serves as the (tautological) purity isomorphism.
+The commutativity of the right-hand side can be established by applying \cite[Lemma 3.3.1]{DJK} with \( f = p \), \( i = s \), and \( i' = Id_V \).
+Meanwhile, the commutativity of the left-hand side follows from the definition of the Euler class \( e(V) \) (see \ref{num:Euler_seq}).
+From this, we deduce the homotopy exact sequence

-In other words, $\htp_S^\infty(V)=\htp_S(V^\times)$ and, if $e(V)=0$ then $\htp_S^\infty(V)=\un_S \oplus \Th(V)[-1]$ \end{ex}
+In other words, $\htp_S^\infty(V)\simeq \htp_S(V^\times)$ and, if $e(V)=0$ then $\htp_S^\infty(V)\simeq \un_S \oplus \Th(V)[-1]$ \end{ex}

 It follows from the discussion in Section \ref{sec:notations} that $\htp^\infty_S(X)$ realizes to the analogous definition for the other motivic $\infty$-categories of \eqref{eq:motivic_cat}.